AAII’s Best of the Net: 2013 Guide to the Top Investment Websites, 17th Edition

 To locate, type the company’s name plus “investor relations” in a search engine such as Google.

 Often overlooked, the investor relations section of a company’s website can offer a large amount of information.
-Though each website is different, it is not uncommon to find presentations, annual reports, dividend history, historical press releases and a calendar of upcoming events. —Charles Rotblut, CFA, vice president at AAII a
+Though each website is different, it is not uncommon to find presentations, annual reports, dividend history, historical press releases and a calendar of upcoming events. —Charles Rotblut, CFA, vice president at AAII and AAII Journal editor

 —Charles Rotblut, CFA, vice president at AAII and editor of the AAII Journal editor

 The Internet offers so many great investment resources that my favorites focus on the tools that I use to control the flow of information.